 2. World Wide Opportunities on Organic Farms

-At the organization’s website, you can browse available homes.
+On the organization’s website, you can browse available homes.
 When you find one you like, use the site’s messaging system to contact the owner and arrange the exchange.

-I think one of the best things about swapping houses, in addition to being economical, is that it provides many opportunities to stay in real neighborhoods.
-We meet everyday people who live in the area and not just tourists, and have life experiences we would not have had otherwise.
+“I think one of the best things about swapping houses, in addition to being economical, is that it provides many opportunities to stay in real neighborhoods. … We meet everyday people who live in the area and not just tourists, and have life experiences we would not have had otherwise.”

 4. United Nations

 5. Peace Corps

-When we are blessed to have some longevity and our health, I believe that we are to use these gifts to be of service to others.
+“When we are blessed to have some longevity and our health, I believe that we are to use these gifts to be of service to others.
 The Peace Corps is a great option for those who have a little adventure in their heart, and service at home is good for those who want to serve in the area that they live.”

 Do you know of other ways to travel internationally for free?
 Share them by commenting below or on our Facebook page.